FSA and HRA FAQs

 The term "merchant" is used to describe a provider or retail store that accepts payment through the card network, which authorizes all health care card payments.
 Each merchant who accepts card payments is assigned to a merchant category based on their line of business.
 The Internal Revenue Service controls where the health care card can be used by approving merchant categories that represent merchants who are very likely to sell or provide eligible health care products and services.
 Card payments at all other merchant categories are prohibited and automatically declined through the card network.
 When the health care card is used at any merchant who is assigned to an approved merchant category, the card payment is instantly authorized by the card network in the transaction amount (up to the account balance).
 Note that the card transaction is not approved as an eligible health care expense; that comes later.

+- Businesses That Shouldn't Be Affected by IIAS.
 Doctor's offices, dentists, and vision care providers are not required by the IRS to be IIAS certified.
 Your card should work at these businesses.

+- What About Pharmacies?
 Pharmacies will no longer be able to accept the health care card if they are not IIAS certified.

 If the account balance is not sufficient to cover the transaction amount, the transaction will be declined through the card network at the point of purchase.
 You will need to use another form of payment and then request reimbursement by submitting claim form for the amount that is available in your account.

 9. What happens if I buy something with the health care card that is not an eligible purchase?

 The criteria for approving the transaction for payment are: